Introduction of EBC Trek

 The journey begins from the capital Kathmandu where you will take a scenic flight of 30 mins to the tiny Lukla airport.
 In the EBC trek, you will be passing through quaint villages, grassy paths, steep rocks, etc. You will be trekking in the trails of the footsteps of legendary adventurers and mountaineers like Tenzing Norgay and Sir Edmund Hillary.
 You will get to meet all kinds of people, including guides, mountaineers, and porters, as well as additional adventurers as you traverse this tiny mountaintop village, gathering with your group, then preparing for the adventure ahead.
 From there, you will dive into the wilds of the Himalayas via your two feet, crossing prayer flag-draped suspension bridges and climbing up to sharp vantage points that lie in the core of these stunning mountains.

-The Everest Base Camp Trek likewise goes through the Sagarmatha National Park.
+The EBC Trek likewise goes through the Sagarmatha National Park, a popular national park in Nepal.
 Every step taken gets you nearer to the almighty Mt.
 Everest, called Sagarmatha in the Nepali language and Chomolungma in the Tibetan language.
-You will find out more regarding those names as you meet the friendly local people who reside in these towns and villages, spread out all over the Everest Base Camp Trek.
+You will find out more regarding those names as you meet the friendly local people who reside in these towns and villages, spread out all over the Everest trek.

 - 30 min dramatic and scenic flight to the world’s most extreme airport - Luka Airport.